Jaishankar7655/store-app/README.md

 - Repository: https://github.com/Jaishankar7655/store-app

 **Azure Infrastructure**
-- Azure App Service for container hosting
+- Azure Virtual Machine for hosting containerized application
-- Azure Container Registry for Docker image management
-- Azure Database for PostgreSQL for data persistence

 ## Containerization Strategy

-The application uses Docker Compose to orchestrate multiple containers:
+The entire application stack is containerized using Docker Compose, creating an isolated and reproducible environment.
+The orchestration includes:
-- Backend API container running Django
+- Backend API container running Django with RESTful endpoints
-- Frontend containers for customer and admin interfaces
+- Two separate frontend containers for customer and admin interfaces
-- Nginx reverse proxy for request routing
+- Nginx reverse proxy for intelligent request routing and load balancing
-- PostgreSQL database container
+- PostgreSQL database container for data persistence

 This containerized approach ensures consistent environments across development, testing, and production deployments while optimizing resource utilization.
+The multi-container architecture allows independent scaling of services and simplifies the deployment pipeline.

+## Deployment Architecture

+The application is deployed on an Azure Virtual Machine, leveraging Docker Compose to manage the entire stack.
+This approach provides:
+- Complete control over the deployment environment
+- Cost-effective hosting compared to managed services
+- Simplified CI/CD pipeline using container images
+- Easy rollback capabilities through version-controlled containers
+- Horizontal scaling potential by replicating the VM setup

+The deployment uses a single VM running all containers, making it ideal for development, testing, and learning DevOps practices.
+The Nginx reverse proxy handles SSL termination and routes traffic to appropriate services based on URL patterns.

 ## Development Focus